vibhorkum/puppet-edbas/README.md

 # puppet-edbas
 puppet-code for EDB Advanced Server

-This is an initial version of puppet code for ppas-9.5 based, on puppet code of postgresql. https://github.com/puppetlabs/puppetlabs-postgresql
+This is an initial version of puppet code for ppas-9.5, based on puppet code of postgresql. https://github.com/puppetlabs/puppetlabs-postgresql

 Symatics and module works similar to postgresql modules.